August 2001 (Part 2)

 Many people might be disappointed with the answer, but that was how most masters were made in the first six months of their kungfu career.

 For a philosophical answer, I would recommend that first you read up from reliable, established sources what genuine Shaolin Kungfu is, next find a genuine Shaolin master who is willing to teach you, and then train the way he asks you to.

 If you are serious about Shaolin kungfu training, by following this direction you can achieve what most others will take more than five times longer to achieve.

-While a lot of hard work is essential in Shaolin kungfu training, enduring pain to progress, or “punishing yourself” as practitioners in some strenuous arts call it, is regarded as silly and therefore greatly discouraged.
+While a lot of hard work is essential in Shaolin kungfu training, it is silly to endure pain to progress, or “punish yourself” as practitioners in some strenuous arts call it.
+So they are greatly discouraged.

 Pain is a symptom of energy blockage, indicating that something is wrong in the body (and mind).
 While there may be some muscular ache at the initial stage of the training, pain should not occur.
 As you progress, your prior energy blockage will be cleared and you will be full of vitality, mentally fresh and free.

 These benefits — considered fantastic by those who practise exercises which actually lock up their body systems and stress their mind — are the inevitable results of genuine Shaolin kungfu training; it is not for no good reasons that Shaolin Kungfu is considered by many as the greatest martial art.

 I encounter the following effect after learning qigong for 2 months.
 Please advise whether the effect is good or bad.
 During sleep I was suddenly awaken by strong vibration of my legs.
 I also felt vibration on my blanket.
 I also felt vibration on my arms, like using an electric massager.
 I turned to another body position and then nothing happen.
 All the vibration felt good and relaxing except it was mentally frightening.
 I did not notice any warmth.
 Also, I could not sleep as soundly as I used to after learning the qigong.
 I awake very easily by noise.